ibm-cloud-docs/EventStreams/enabling_kafka_quotas.md

 ## IBM Event Streams authorization
 {: es_authorization}

-To be authorized to set client quotas, a user must have a Manager role on the "cluster" resource in IAM.
+To be authorized to set client quotas, a user must have the Manager role on the "cluster" resource in IAM.

-NB - A set of credentials created with the IBM Event Streams UI with  Manager role on the instance will also have Manager role on cluster, so will also be able to create, delete and alter topics in addition to setting quotas.
+A set of credentials created with the IBM Event Streams UI with the Manager role on the instance also has the Manager role on cluster.
+Thus, you are able to create, delete, and alter topics in addition to setting quotas.
+Any authenticated user has an implied Reader role on cluster and is able to describe quotas.

-NB - Any authenticated user has an implied Reader role on cluster and is able to describe quotas.
+{: note}

-To create a set of credentials able to manage topics, groups and participate in transactions but NOT authrorized to set quotas, then an IAM access policy that has
+To create a set of credentials that can manage topics, groups, and participate in transactions but are not authrorized to set quotas, an IAM access policy that has
-Manager role on resource types "topic", "group" and "txnid" and Reader role on "cluster" needs to be associated with the Service ID.
+Manager role on resource types "topic", "group", and "txnid" and Reader role on "cluster" must to be associated with the service ID.

 ### Example: Managing quotas with the kafka-config.sh script (Apache client)
 {: example_managing_quotas_kafka_script}

-1 - download a Kafka distribution (at least 3.1.0, tested with 3.2.0).
+1. Download a Kafka distribution (at least V3.1.0).

-2 - create a properties file (named command-config.properties in the following command lines examples), containing the following entries (replacing "myapikey" with the actual API key):
+2. Create a properties file (named command-config.properties in the following command lines examples), containing the following entries (replacing "myapikey" with the actual API key):

 ```
 sasl.jaas.config=org.apache.kafka.common.security.plain.PlainLoginModule required username="token" password="myapikey";

 security.protocol=SASL_SSL